Glossary of Soap Making Terms

 CPOP

 Acronym for 'cold process/oven process'.
-Soap is made in the same manner as cold process but is then placed in the oven once molded in order to force the gel stage.
+Soap is made in the same manner as cold process but is then placed in the oven once moulded in order to force the gel stage.

 Cure